JasonMarkol/Trickle-Down-Mindset--Book-Note/README.md

 # Trickle-Down-Mindset--Book-Note
+# Idea 1
+“When we subtly shift toward both focusing on and finding joy in the process of achieving instead of having the goal, we have gained a new skill.
+And once mastered, it is magical and incredibly empowering”.
+# Idea

 Whatever my accomplishments, all of the things I loved were rooted in the dreams and goals I had as a child…and in the ways I had managed to fulfill almost all of them. <br/>